 Sixty years ago, a group of friends put together an outdoor festival celebrating poetry, music and dance.
 Six decades later, the party’s still going strong and you’re invited!
-If you’re looking for a great summer escape, scribble “North Beach Festival” across June 14 and 15 on your calendar, and get ready to make some terrific plans in San Francisco.
+If you’re looking for a great summer escape, scribble “North Beach Festival” on your June calendar, and get ready to make some terrific plans in San Francisco.

 The North Beach Festival is beloved by locals because it has not lost its earthy soul throughout the decades.
 Conceived in the Beat Generation, it has grown immensely, but the neighborhood vibe remains.
 They still reserve blocks of sidewalk for your kids to put down some serious chalk, they still recite original poetry and they still bless your animals … twice.
 You can have them anointed both Saturday and Sunday at St. Francis of Assisi National Shrine, from 2 to 3 p.m.
 They still post a pile of event photos on the website and encourage you to share them with family and friends.